How to Become an Electrician in Louisiana

 Requirements for a Louisiana Electrical License

-As a journeyman, you can work under the guidance of a contractor to install or fix electrical systems and wiring.
-To earn a journeyman license, you must either work for five years as a trainee electrician or work for four years as well as enroll in an apprenticeship or educational training program at a trade school or community college.
-You must also pass the journeyman test with a score of 70 or higher.
-This license needs to renewed yearly.
+As a journeyman electrician in Louisiana, you can work under a licensed contractor, installing and repairing electrical systems and wiring.
+To qualify for a journeyman license, you must complete either five years of work experience as a trainee electrician or four years of work experience along with an apprenticeship or electrical training program at a trade school or community college.
+Additionally, you must pass the journeyman exam with a score of 70 or higher.
+This license must be renewed annually to remain valid.

-To earn a master electrician license, you must work with a contractor for five years.
-This license is also called a Class A Master Electrical License and will allow you to work as an independent contractor.
-In addition to work experience, you must also pass the Louisiana Master Electrician – 701 exam, provide two passport-sized photos, have a place of business that can be inspected, have liability and worker’s compensation insurance, have a driver’s license and pay the application fee.
-This license must be renewed each year as well.
+To earn a master electrician license in Louisiana, also known as a Class A Master Electrical License, you must work under a licensed contractor for five years.
+This license allows you to operate as an independent contractor.
+In addition to work experience, you must pass the Louisiana Master Electrician – 701 exam, submit two passport-sized photos, have a business location for inspection, carry liability and worker’s compensation insurance, possess a valid driver’s license, and pay the application fee.
+This license must be renewed annually to remain active.

 If you choose to become a contractor, you can work as either a residential or commercial contractor.
 To apply for a Louisiana contractor license, you must determine if you want a commercial or residential license, provide your Louisiana contractors uniform financial statement, pass the Business and Law (the exam is based on NASCLA Contractors Guide to Business, Law and Project Management, Louisiana Contractors 12th Edition) and trade exams (which will test your knowledge of the National Electrical Code and the state code) and, if you are going for residential, have liability insurance.
 After the first year you must renew your license, then you can opt to renew it annually, biannually or every three years.
 Six continuing education hours are required to renew a contractor’s license.
 See a list of continuing education providers in Louisiana.